Parliamentary.ai

 Overview

-This bill mandates the UK government to report to Parliament on its progress towards ratifying the Istanbul Convention, an international treaty aiming to prevent and combat violence against women and domestic violence.
-The bill sets timelines for reporting and ultimately ratifying the convention.
+This bill mandates the UK government to report to Parliament on its progress toward ratifying the Istanbul Convention, an international treaty aimed at preventing and combating violence against women and domestic violence.
+It sets deadlines for reports outlining the steps taken and the anticipated timeframe for ratification.

 Description